 Master’s degree [Master]

 This postgraduate degree marks the next level of studies and students who follow this path will specialize in one of their subject fields.
 The Master’s degree is a two-year course made up of the Master 1 and Master 2 (4 semesters : 120 ECTS credits).
 Most Master’s courses offer 3-6 month internships.

 This is the first year of the Master’s degree course.
 It is divided into the following semesters: S7 (first semester of the Master’s degree but seventh semester of higher education) and S8.
 Any student holding a relevant Bachelor’s degree is eligible to apply for the M1.

 This is the second year of the Master’s degree course and, like all other years, it is divided into two semesters (S9 and S10).
 This course allows students to specialize in a particular field (e.g. Law) and successful admission is dependent on two criteria: students must (i) hold a Master 1 and (ii) pass the entrance examination.
 In most universities, Master 2 specialities are taught in small groups and are vocational in the sense that they prepare students for particular careers or for clearly defined research paths.

 PhD [Doctorat / Bac+8]

-For the PhD course, students must prepare a doctoral thesis [Thèse de Doctorat] in their chosen speciality, under the supervision of an appointed Professor, and in a university research department.
+For the PhD course, students have to write a doctoral thesis [Thèse de Doctorat] in their chosen speciality, under the supervision of an appointed Professor, and within a university research department.
 (Bac+8 = eight years of study after the Baccalaureate).